Isle of Ely

-Etymology
+Toponymy

-Its name has been said to mean "island of eels", a reference to the creatures that were often caught in the local rivers for food.
+Its name has been said to mean "island of eels", a reference to the fish that were often caught in the local rivers for food.
 This etymology was first recorded by the Venerable Bede.

 History

 Until the 17th century, the area was an island surrounded by a large area of fenland, a type of swamp.
 It was coveted as an area easy to defend, and was controlled in the very early medieval period by the Gyrwas, an Anglo-Saxon tribe.
 Upon their marriage in 652, Tondbert, a prince of the Gyrwas, presented Æthelthryth (who became St. Æthelthryth), the daughter of King Anna of the East Angles, with the Isle of Ely.
 She afterwards founded a monastery at Ely, which was destroyed by Viking raiders in 870, but was rebuilt and became a famous Abbey and Shrine.
-The Fens were drained beginning in 1626 using a network of canals designed by Dutch experts.
-Many Fenlanders were opposed to the draining as it deprived some of them of their traditional livelihood.
-Acts of vandalism on dykes, ditches, and sluices were common, but the draining was complete by the end of the century.

 The area's natural defences led to it playing a role in the military history of England.
 Following the Norman Conquest, the Isle became a refuge for Anglo-Saxon forces under Earl Morcar, Bishop Aethelwine of Durham and Hereward the Wake in 1071.
 The area was taken by William the Conqueror only after a prolonged struggle.

 The story of Tom Hickathrift is sometimes set around this period.

 In 1139 civil war broke out between the forces of King Stephen and the Empress Matilda.
 Bishop Nigel of Ely, a supporter of Matilda, unsuccessfully tried to hold the Isle.
 In 1143 Geoffrey de Mandeville rebelled against Stephen, and made his base in the Isle.
 Geoffrey was mortally wounded at Burwell in 1144.

 In 1216, during the First Barons' War, the Isle was unsuccessfully defended against the army of King John.

 Ely took part in the Peasants' Revolt of 1381.

 During the English Civil War the Isle of Ely was held for the parliamentarians.
 Troops from the garrison at Wisbech Castle were used in the siege of Crowland and parts of the Fens were flooded to prevent Royalist forces entering Norfolk from Lincolnshire.
 The Horseshoe sluice on the river at Wisbech and the nearby castle and town defences were upgraded and cannon brought from Ely.

+The Fens were drained beginning in 1626 using a network of canals designed by Dutch experts.
+Many Fenlanders were opposed to the draining as it deprived some of them of their traditional livelihood.
+Acts of vandalism on dykes, ditches, and sluices were common, but the draining was complete by the end of the century.